Below are just a few of my projects, partners and clients,

-In my role at the Brighton Fringe I produce Fringe City which is a progamme of outdoor showcase events taking place each weekend in May, with a footfall of over 120,000 visitors.
+In my role at the Brighton Fringe I produced Fringe City which is a progamme of outdoor showcase events taking place each weekend in May, with a footfall of over 120,000 visitors.
 Fringe City takes place on New Brighton, with 3 stages showcasing over 45 performances per day, concession stalls, information stalls and sponsorship activations.
 Performances range from outdoor circus, acrobatics, puppetry through to live music, dance and cabaret.

-As producer and events manager I am responsible for event design and development, proposals and pitches, management of events budgets, liaison with sponsors and funders, planning, programming and production management of all of Brighton Fringe events, management of stalls and concessions, Health and Safety management, management of events staff, volunteers and contractors, site management for installations and de-rigs and live event management.
+As producer and events manager I was responsible for event design and development, proposals and pitches, management of events budgets, liaison with sponsors and funders, planning, programming and production management of all of Brighton Fringe events, management of stalls and concessions, Health and Safety management, management of events staff, volunteers and contractors, site management for installations and de-rigs and live event management.